clarionhoover/XBackBone-docker/README.md

 -	**Supported Docker versions**:
 	[the latest release](https://github.com/docker/docker-ce/releases/latest) (down to 1.6 on a best-effort basis)

-# How to use this image
+# How to use this image with SQLite

 You can use the following command to start the container and map the ports to the host: